What will I Iearn on the programme?

 Transferable skills

-From the second semester onwards, you may complete courses in transferable skills or language courses (6 ECTS credits).
+From the second semester onwards, you may complete courses in transferable skills or language courses (12 ECTS credits).
+You may also use your credits in the area of transferable skills to complete the Advanced Data and Information Literacy Track (ADILT) completly integrated into your plan of study!

 • Analysis I